PolybrainAI/polybrain-site/README.md

   - **assets/**: Stores assets for specific pages.
   - **components/**: Defines React components and their supporting CSS.
   - **pages/**: Contains individual pages, each nested in its own subdirectory.
 For example, the home page can be found at `src/pages/home/home.jsx`.

+> As many assets as possible are served with a [bunny.net](https://bunny.net/) CDN; email kyletennison05@gmail.com for information on managing this CDN.

 ## Contribution